fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

   AC_USERNAME=appleid@example.com AC_PASSWORD=app-specific-password fleetctl package --type pkg --sign-identity=[PATH TO SIGN IDENTITY] --notarize --fleet-url=[YOUR FLEET URL] --enroll-secret=[YOUR ENROLLMENT SECRET]
 ```

-The above command should be run on a macOS device, as the notarizing and signing of macOS fleetd installers can only be done on macOS devices.
+The above command must be run on a macOS device, as the notarizing and signing of macOS fleetd installers can only be done on macOS devices.

 Also, remember to replace both `AC_USERNAME` and `AC_PASSWORD` environment variables with your Apple ID and a valid [app-specific](https://support.apple.com/en-ca/HT204397) password, respectively.
 Some organizations (notably those with Apple Enterprise Developer Accounts) may also need to specify `AC_TEAM_ID`.
 This value can be found on the [Apple Developer "Membership" page](https://developer.apple.com/account/#!/membership) under "Team ID."